You should familiarise yourself with the information on the following pages:

 - If you wish, you can approach SU Advice & Support for independent advice before you submit your form

 - Submit the form and any evidence to your Director of Studies by the deadline for submitting your IMC claim.
 You should try to provide your evidence with the form, but you are able to provide it later, if necessary.

 Completing the IMC report form

-Information about you and your affected assessments – you should list the assessment item(s) i.e. exam, in-class test etc that were affected.
+Details of your affected assessments – you should list the assessment item(s) i.e., exam, in-class test etc. that were affected.

 Your reason for submitting a claim

 This section is for you to explain the nature of your circumstances rather than the detail.
 It asks you to be specific about what has prevented you from undertaking your assessment or what has significantly impaired your assessment performance.

 This section also allows the University to (anonymously) understand the general reasons why students are submitting IMC claims in order to help us improve our support where appropriate.
 Please make sure to read and follow the guide on what is, and is not normally considered an accepted reason for an IMC claim.

 Evidence provides confirmation of what happened, and when.
 It helps to provide clarity to the panel about your circumstances and how they affected your assessment performance.
 Please make sure to read and follow the guide on what is, and is not normally acceptable as evidence.